Managing Credentials

 - Don't use production keys in test/dev bundles

-- Don't use destructive tools for validation
+- Don't use destructive tools for manual validation

 - Don't hardcode credentials in tools - always use provider auth